Healthy Gluten-Free Maple Cake

 Craving some cake but don’t want all the calories, fat, sugar and unhealthy ingredients?
-Then make this Healthy Gluten-Free Maple Cake!
-One deliciously flavorful bite and you’d never suspect it’s low-fat, refined sugar-free, high-fiber and high-protein.
+Then make this Gluten-Free Maple Cake!
+One deliciously flavorful bite and you’d never suspect it’s also refined sugar free, low fat, high protein, and dairy free too.

-This cake is so incredibly moist you’ll never know it’s missing the butter and oil.
+This Gluten-Free Maple Cake is so incredibly moist you’ll never know it’s missing the butter and oil.

 It’s super sweet too, yet naturally sweet, because it’s sweetened with applesauce and pure maple syrup.
 No refined white sugar, genetically modified high fructose corn syrup or fake “maple syrup” stuff here.

-And, despite being gluten-free, this cake is 100% whole grain, thanks to the brown rice flour and sorghum flour!
+And, despite being gluten-free, this Maple Cake is 100% whole grain, thanks to the brown rice flour and sorghum flour!
 Plus, it has a good structure and doesn’t crumble (or taste) like sand, kind of like most storebought gluten-free baked goods.

 - 160g (1 cup) Brown Rice Flour